 Where: Various locations

 Toronto’s alternative Christmas costume party is back this December, and if you’re looking for something a little different to do this December, how does dressing up in your best devil-inspired attire for an elaborate evening ball sound?
-The annual Krampus Ball returns December 7, 2024 to the Opera House, and encourages attendees to dress up in their best festive attire, from demon-wear as an homage to Krampus himself, or other holiday-inspired outfits.
-Tickets are priced at $66.60, naturally.
+The annual Krampus Ball returns December 6, 2025 to the Opera House, and encourages attendees to dress up in their best festive attire, from demon-wear as an homage to Krampus himself, or other holiday-inspired outfits.
+Tickets will go on sale on November 1.

 Where: Opera House – 735 Queen St E, Toronto